-Cologuard looks for changes in your DNA that could indicate the presence of colon cancer or precancerous polyps that might be present in your colon.
+Cologuard looks for changes in your DNA that could indicate the presence of colon cancer or precancerous polyps.
+Polyps are growths on the colon’s surface that may develop into cancer.

 There are certainly some benefits to the Cologuard test for cancer screening, but there are drawbacks, too, including concerns about its accuracy.
 Keep reading to find out if you should consider the Cologuard test to screen for colon cancer.